ShirokovSe/ShirokovSe/README.md

 Hi, my name is Shirokov Serge.
-I'm studying to be a DL engineer.
-I'm really keep on DeepLearning.
-I find it extremly intersting.
-Here you can find my projects.
+I like all things related with data science, machine learning and deep learning